Guilford College supports students’ rights to freedom of speech, peaceful assembly, and the right of petition within the parameters of this policy.

 - Vandalism including graffiti or destruction of College property will not be tolerated

 Prior to sponsoring a peaceful assembly, a group or organization must submit in writing to the Department of Public Safety an application at least 48 hours in advance of any activity.
-Application forms may be obtained from the Department of Public Safety or online at LINK.
+Application forms may be obtained from the Department of Public Safety or online at this LINK [scroll to the bottom of the policy to find the request form].
 The Department of Public Safety may require further notice based on the scale of the event.

 The application should include the location on campus where the event will be held, proposed date and time of the event, the purpose of the event, and estimated number of participants.
 Based on the scope of the assembly, other security requirements may be required by the Department of Public Safety.